Night of the Blood Beast: Plot

 The team tries to call for further assistance, but find the radio is no longer working.
-Randall heads outside to check the power transformers, and is attacked by a large creature (Ross Sturlin) hiding in the underbrush around the station.
+Randall heads outside to check the power transformers, and is attacked by a large creature hiding in the underbrush around the station.
 Randall fires a few shots at the creature with his pistol and escapes unscathed.
 Although he did not get a good look at the creature, he describes it to the rest of the team as similar in size to a bear.
 Later, the team finds the infirmary has been trashed and Corcoran's body is gone.
 They initially believe the creature has broken in and stole the corpse, but are shocked to instead find Corcoran has mysteriously regained consciousness.
 Upon checking his blood again, there is no trace of the mysterious cells from before, but after investigating Corcoran's body, they find the cells have changed into lizard-like fetuses and entered into his abdominal cavity.
-The creature later breaks into the lab again, this time beheading Dr. Wyman.
+The creature later breaks into the lab again, this time killing Dr. Wyman and taking part of his head.
 Randall and Dunlap are initially suspicious that Corcoran was involved in the death, which he denies, but it appears he has some sort of telepathic connection with the creature.
 Despite Wyman's death, Corcoran does not believe the creature is evil, but rather simply misunderstood.
 He implores the others to give the creature a chance to explain its actions and asks that they not condemn it as a monster simply because it is different.

 As the others plot to destroy the creature with improvised gas bombs and flares, Corcoran flees the station and finds the creature in a nearby cave.
-After consuming Wyman's brain, the creature is now able to speak with the scientist's voice and has absorbed his knowledge.
+After consuming Wyman's brain, the creature is now able to speak with the scientist's voice and has absorbed his knowledge using “photosynthesis”.
 Corcoran asks whether Wyman's death was needed, but the creature insists it was a necessary sacrifice.
 The others arrive to destroy the creature, but hesitate because Corcoran will not step aside and let them throw their bombs.
 The creature insists it is not an evil monster, but an intelligent alien who has come to Earth to save the human race from its own self-destructive tendencies.
 It explains that Corcoran's body has been implanted with its embryos, which will allow the alien species to multiply and take over the human race, which the creature claims is the only way to truly save humanity.
 Upon realizing the creature is forcing the will of its species on the human race, Corcoran concludes the creature is evil after all and commits suicide so its embryos cannot come to fruition.
 The others then throw their explosives and kill the creature, which in its dying breath warns that others from his species are waiting in space and will return one day to conquer humanity.